frabjous/open-guide-typesetting-framework/doc/usage.md

 The "current" page shows a listing of typesetting assignments or documents.

-A new document listing can be created by clicking the appropriate “add new …” button for the type of document/assignment.
+A new document listing can be created by clicking the appropriate “add new …” button for the type of document/typesetting assignment.
 (For more on configuring document types, see the [configuration](https://github.com/frabjous/open-guide-typesetting-framework/blob/main/doc/configuration.md) documentation.)

 The first step after clicking this button is to fill in the document id field in the top left of the new listing.
-This can be anything unique to the document, a number, identifier, or even a short title so long as it consists only of letters and digits.
+This can be anything unique to the document, a number, identifier, or even a short title, so long as it consists only of letters and digits, and is not already in use.
 A document id must be assigned before any other work on the individual document/typesetting assignment can be saved.
+The document id also typically forms the basis for the production filenames created at the end of the process, so should be chosen appropriately.

-Each listing consists of six collapsible/expandable parts: "**Metadata**", "**Uploads**", "**Bibliography**", "**Edit document**", "**Proofs**", "**Publication**".
+Below this, each listing consists of six collapsible/expandable parts: "**Metadata**", "**Uploads**", "**Bibliography**", "**Edit document**", "**Proofs**", "**Publication**".
 A typical typesetting job would go through each of these parts in the sequence in which they are listed.
 Each part is discussed in more detail below.